Our Walkathon Fundraising Websites Make It Easy to Raise Money Online

 Summer walkathons can get pretty hot.
 Why not add a cooling aspect to the run/walk with water guns?
 Registration packages can include a small water gun so everyone can join in the fun.
 What’s great here is that the event can have added activities, like water slides, water balloon tosses, and water sprinklers on the side or at the after-party, for participants and spectators alike to join in the water fun.

 Halloween Costume Walkathons

 Halloween walk-a-thons can be good, spooky fun!
-If your walkathon is happening around the time of Halloween, why not go with the flow of the theme and make it a costume walk?
+If your walkathon is happening around Halloween, why not go with the flow of the theme and make it a costume walk?
 Everyone will get in the spirit.
-A great way to end the walk is to host the best costume contest for participants.
+Hosting the best costume contest for participants is a great way to end the walk.
 School fun runs and walks are often held in the fall, making this a great school fundraising option.

 Zombies are everywhere, from shows like Walking Dead and iZombie to movies like Dawn of the Dead.
 Then there’s the ever-classic music video, Michael Jackson’s “Thriller.”
 Becoming a zombie can be a fun idea for your walkathon or obstacle course fundraisers.
-Sell related items and offer games in support of the theme, especially around Halloween.
+Sell related items, hire face painters, and offer games supporting the theme, especially around Halloween.

 Walk for a Cure

 Walk for a Cure events aim to raise funds for breast cancer research and awareness.
 This is an inspiring event that breast cancer survivors will want to attend.
 Have a few inspirational speakers at your after-party to share their experience and the importance of your fundraiser.
 Provide pink ribbons for all and sell other pink accessories at the walk and on your online store.

 9-12 Months Before the Event